turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 Anything you can do in jQuery, you can do in vanilla JavaScript (with more lines of code, usually).

+John Resig, the creator of jQuery, released an annotated version of the original source code of jQuery.
+It's [absolutely worth reading through](http://genius.it/5088474/ejohn.org/files/jquery-original.html)

 ![jquery logo][jquery]

 [jquery]: /assets/images/lessons/jquery/jquery.png